tuanvu0995/aima-backend/README.md

 ## Seeding data

-We have some seed data for testing.
-You can run the following command to seed the data:
+We have some seed data for testing.You can run the following command to seed the data:

 ```bash
 $ npm run seed